- Search The Registry

 - About Us

 - Creating Support

 - My Account

 *Mamá Tingó was born on this date in 1921.
-She was an Afro-Dominican activist leader of the rural farming community.
+She was an Afro Dominican activist leader of the rural farming community.

 Mamá Tingó was born Florinda Muñoz Soriano in Villa Mella, Dominican Republic.
 She was the daughter of Eusebia Soriano and was baptized in the Parroquia Esprit Santo, the Holy Spirit Church, in 1922.
 She married a farmworker named Felipe at the age of 30.
-She worked on her farm for decades with her husband, until a landholder reclaimed their land.
+She worked on her farm for decades with her husband until a landholder reclaimed their land.

-When Tingó returned to her farm, she discovered that the foreman Ernesto Díaz (Durín), employee of the landholder, had released her pigs.
-She went to gather them, but the foreman was hidden and took advantage of the moment, Mamá Tingó tried to defend herself with a machete, but two shots, one in the head and one to the chest, killed her, she was 52 years old.
+When Tingó returned to her farm, she discovered that the foreman Ernesto Díaz (Durín), an employee of the landholder, had released her pigs.
+She went to gather them, but the foreman was hidden and took advantage of the moment, Mamá Tingó tried to defend herself with a machete, but two shots, one in the head and one to the chest, killed her; she was 52 years old.

 She is considered a symbol of the fight for land and an example of a rural woman; because of this, one of the Santo Domingo Metro system stations is named in her honor.
 She was also honored by the town council of Monte Plata with a statue that describes her work as an activist and fighter for the rights of agriculturalists.